IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ```

 ### ibc.register(peerIndex, enrollID, enrollsecret, maxRetry, [callback])
-Only applicable oo a network with security enabled.
+Only applicable on a network with security enabled.
 `register()` will register against peer[peerIndex] with the provided credentials.
 If successful, the peer will now use this `enrollID` to perform any http requests.
 - peerIndex = integer - position of peer in peers array (the one you fed ibc.networks()) you want to register against.